 **Please Note: Some games and activities have been banned, restricted, or modified, so check for updates.
-For instance, British Bulldogs has been banned or been modified in places like schools.**
+For instance, British Bulldogs have been banned or modified in places like schools.**

 There is a lot of beauty in ordinary things ~ Pam Beasley [The Office]

 Hopscotch in a local playground

 So, what things can you do that have disappeared in the past?

 Think about, what things you can find that are still played today.

 Which activities can you do with your grandchildren, great-grandchildren, and children?

 That is in Australia or the country where you lived: